zachgk/catln/docs/philosophy/languageCompilation.md

 However, there is another way to consider it.
 The main function of the program has the following signature `main<IO>(List[String] args) -> IO`.
 It we create a type `CatlnLLVMExecutable`, the final compiler stages could be described as an implicit conversion from `IO -> CatlnLLVMExecutable`.
 This implicit could be written within the standard library instead of the compiler.

 While it is possible that the code will be more difficult, it shouldn't be too large of a difference.
-It shouldn't be crazy given the power of implicit conversions, multi-level functions, and macros.
-It should end up fairly similar to simply writing it in catln to begin with.
+It shouldn't be crazy given the power of implicit conversions, multi-level functions, and macros and will end up fairly similar to simply writing it in catln to begin with.

 There are a number of benefits to this approach.
 First, it means that the compiler becomes extendable and additional libraries can interact with the compiler types and classes.
 By using [abstract choices](choice.md), whole compiler modules can be replaced wholesale if desired.
 The compiler can also be configured at a high granularity using the same systems as annotation configuration files that specify the **how** details of the code.